Towards designing robust coupled networks: Discussion

 \section{Discussion}

 Here, we propose a method to chose the autonomous nodes in order to optimize the robustness of coupled networks to failures.
 We find the betweenness and the degree to be the key parameters for the selection of such nodes and we disclose the former as the most effective for modular networks.
 Considering the real case of the Italian communication network coupled with the power grid, we show in Fig.~\ref{fig::italy} that protecting only the four communication servers with highest betweenness reduces the chances of catastrophic failures like that witnessed during the blackout in 2003.
 When this strategy is implemented the resilience to random failures or attacks is significantly improved and the fraction of autonomous nodes necessary to change the nature of the percolation transition, from discontinuous to continuous, is significantly reduced.
-We also show that, even for networks with a narrow diversity of nodes like Erd\H{o}s-R\'enyi graphs, the robustness can be significantly improved by properly choosing a small fraction of nodes to be autonomous.
+We also show that, even for networks with a narrow distribution of node degree like Erd\H{o}s-R\'enyi graphs, the robustness can be significantly improved by properly choosing a small fraction of nodes to be autonomous.
 As a follow-up it would be interesting to understand how correlation between nodes, as well as dynamic processes on the network, can influence the selection of autonomous nodes.
 Besides, the cascade phenomena and the mitigation of vulnerabilities on regular lattices and geographically embedded networks are still open questions.
+It is important to note that while we use here high betweenness and high degree as a criterion for autonomous nodes, it is possible that other metrics will be also useful.
+For example, the eigenvector component of the largest eigenvector of the adjacency matrix (even weighted) makes a very good candidate (see e.g.~\cite{vanMieghem11}).